-All eligible stockholders are cordially invited to attend the Annual Meeting in person.
+All eligible stockholders are cordially invited to attend the virtual Annual Meeting.
 However, to ensure your representation at the meeting, you are urged to vote as promptly as possible to ensure that your vote is recorded.

 Please review the instructions on each of your voting options described in the proxy materials, as well as the E-Proxy Notice if you received one.